 As we know, happy baby can help reduce tension in the hips and pelvic floor muscles.
 And both areas play a pivotal role in tempering tightness in your lower back.

-Yep, relaxing in the happy baby position may help relieve low back stress, Duvall says.
-And adding deep, diaphragmatic breaths can help you achieve an even deeper stretch and sense of calm, she says.
+And adding deep, diaphragmatic breaths can help you achieve an even deeper stretch and sense of calm, Duvall says.

 4. It Stretches and Aligns Your Entire Spine

 The lower back isn't the only part of your spine that receives the benefits of happy baby pose.
 In fact, your entire spine is supported and lengthened by the ground underneath you, which can help counteract a forward bending posture or misaligned pelvis.

 This pose is a great way to unwind if you're feeling particularly stressed or anxious.That's because in yoga, postures that require direct contact with the ground have a "grounding" effect on the mind — they're believed to help get you out of your head and back into your body.